Don't Go Hungry

 What We Do

-We provide free grocery hampers every Saturday at three locations for anyone in need.
+We provide free grocery hampers every Saturday at four locations for anyone in need.

 At St. Aidan's Presbyterian Church (1320 Seventh Ave), we serve the west end community between 12:30 - 1 PM.

-At Holy Spirit Roman Catholic Church (244 Lawrence St.) we serve the Queensborough Community between 1:30 and 2:00 PM starting June 27th
+At Holy Spirit Roman Catholic Church (244 Lawrence St.) we serve the Queensborough Community between 1:30 and 2 PM

 At Knox Presbyterian Church (403 Columbia St. E), we serve the east end community from 1:30 - 2 PM.